cellarium-ai/cellarium-cloud/src/casp/services/db/README.rst

-Database Service
+Database Module
 ================

 This module represents the codebase for connecting to the SQL database and performing operations on it.
-It is not a deployable service, but rather a library that is used by other services.
+It is a library that is used by other services.

-.. note:: This service requires a running database cluster.
+.. note:: This module requires a running database cluster.

 Setting up a Database Cluster
 -----------------------------